vladbabii/netbooted-swarm/README.md

 #Also not building arm variants for this project
 ```
 I only needed the BIOS version but if you need EFI then also uncomment the make.. and cp.. lines under Build EFI

+# Configure DHCP server
+... here youre on your own, plenty of guides on how to do it for all routers.
+Set the server ip to the one you used on the ubuntu server above